m3y54m/Embedded-Engineering-Roadmap/README.md

 _________________
 ### ✳️ Discrete Mathematics

-A common subject that is taught for Computer Science Students and Some Math/Electrical Engineering Majors based on the Assoication For Computing Machinery Guidlines for CS/CE education.
-Discrete Mathematics presents the most essential subjects for _abstract mathematical modelling_ and _theory of computation_. _Discrete Mathematics_ is a multi-semester course that involves subjects about the theoretical basis of computer science, including but not limited to:
+A common subject that is essential to Computer Science students and some Math/Electrical Engineering Majors based on the [Assoication For Computing Machinery Guidelines for CS/CE education](https://www.acm.org/education/curricula-recommendations).
+It houses the most essential subjects for _abstract mathematical modelling_ and _theory of computation_.
+Furthermore, it helps students to establish the essential engineering mindset that represents the common basis among all computer science and computer engineering domains.
+However, Logic, Theory of combinatorics, Coding Theory, and Theory of Computation are among the most essential subjects for Embedded Systems Engineer.
+Embedded Systems Engineer should be able to grasp most of these information sooner or later based on their subspeciality (e.g., Coding Theory for Audio/Video Encoding/Decoding and Data Transmission - Automata Theory for event control and data transmission - Logic for digital circuit design and switching algebra - $$\Pi$$ Calculus and Automata Theory for Concurrency Modelling).

+_Discrete Mathematics_ is a multi-semester course that involves subjects about the theoretical mathematical basis of computer science, including but not limited to:
 * Logic (Propositional, Quantificational and Normal Forms).
 * Axiomatic Set Theory (Sets, Operations on sets, and Power Sets).
 * Relation Sets and Function Theory (i.e., $$\Lambda$$ Calculus).